cloudnative-pg/cloudnative-pg/docs/src/faq.md

 ## Database management

-**Why should I use PostgreSQL?**
+### Why should I use PostgreSQL?

 We believe that PostgreSQL is the equivalent in the database area of what Linux represents in the operating system space.
-The current latest major version of Postgres is version 16, which ships out of the box:
+The current (latest) major version of Postgres is version 16, which ships out of the box:

--   native streaming replication, both physical and logical
+-   Native streaming replication, both physical and logical
--   continuous hot backup and point in time recovery
+-   Continuous hot backup and point-in-time recovery
--   declarative partitioning for horizontal table partitioning, which is a very well-known technique in the database area to improve vertical scalability on a single instance
+-   Declarative partitioning for horizontal table partitioning, which is a very well-known technique in the database area to improve vertical scalability on a single instance
--   extensibility, with extensions like [PostGIS](postgis.md) for geographical databases
+-   Extensibility, with extensions like [PostGIS](postgis.md) for geographical databases
--   parallel queries for vertical scalability
+-   Parallel queries for vertical scalability
 -   JSON support, unleashing the multi-model hybrid database for both structured and unstructured data queried via standard SQL

-And so on ...
+And so on...

-**How many databases should be hosted in a single PostgreSQL instance?**
+### How many databases should be hosted in a single PostgreSQL instance?

 Our recommendation is to dedicate a single PostgreSQL cluster (intended as primary and multiple standby servers) to a single database, entirely managed by a single microservice application.
-However, by leveraging the "postgres" superuser, it is possible to create as many users and databases as desired (subject to the available resources).
+However, by leveraging the postgres superuser, it's possible to create as many users and databases as desired, subject to the available resources.

 The reason for this recommendation lies in the Cloud Native concept, based on microservices.
 In a pure microservice architecture, the